-Making yarn dream catchers are really easy to make and inexpensive too.
+Making yarn wall decor is really easy to make and inexpensive too.
 And not only does it look cute on the wall, but it would also make a fun homemade gift idea.

 But for a kid's room, a colored hoop is awesome!

-I don’t know why yarn makes me so happy.
-I love yarn crafts (check out this easy winter garland).
+I don't know why yarn makes me so happy.
+I love yarn crafts.
 They are usually super easy and inexpensive.

 - Cut about 40 lengths of string approximately 2-3 feet long.
 They don't need to be exact, as you can see from the image below the bottom is uneven.